mParticle/docs/src/pages/integrations/sessionm/feed/index.md

 ### User Attributes

 User Attributes will be custom based on your SessionM account.
-You can send up to 10 user attributes, which will be formatted as `SessionM_attribute`.
+All attributes sent to mParticle will be formatted as `SessionM_attribute`.
 Below are some common examples of SessionM User Attributes.

 | User Attribute | Type | Description
 | ---|---|---|